nicolas-source/Nicolas/_pages/about.md

 ### Computer Engineering Design Studio Course Project: "GymBud" Device
 ##### Timeline: 4 Months

-Studies have shown that using devices to track key metrics when exercising can help improve exercise quality.
-In particular, tracking the velocity of movements during resistance training has proven effective.
-However, such devices cost hundreds of dollars, making them unaffordable for many.
-In this project, I led a team of four to prototype a similar device at a fraction of the cost in order to improve the accessibility of this training tool.

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">
           <img src="https://github.com/nicolas-source/nicolas/blob/acad/content/sensor_filter_plot.png?raw=true" width="300"/>